 If you want to eat well all week long, the best thing to do is master prep work.

 So that you get everything ready on the weekend and then just do some light cooking tasks for the rest of the week.

 This is a great guide to getting that prep work done and without breaking the bank on expensive stuff too.

 This book may not be focused on weightlifters per se but it has plenty of recipes that are ideal for gaining muscle and burning fat.

 Better still, there’s a “gourmet” aspect to the recipes that make them ideal for a date night with a non-lifting partner.

-Another prep guide and this one is slightly more focused on weight lifting and macros – we found the section on how to calculate macros really useful, in fact.
+Another prep guide and this one is slightly more focused on weight lifting and macros.
+We found the section on how to calculate macros really useful.